jeffdare/iot-visualization/README.md

       ticksTreatment: this.ticksTreatment
     } );

-    this.yAxis.render();

 >>

+> This function gets called from historian.js and create the array which is used to plot the graph.

+        this.displayHistChart = function(device,data)

-> historian.js : This file intializes the graph and makes REST API calls to get the historian data.
+> *historian.js* : This file intializes the graph and makes REST API calls to get the historian data.

+>>

+        this.initialize = function() {
+        historianGraph = new HistorianGraph();
+      }
+>>

+> The function  this.plotHistoricGraph handles the ui control selections and make the REST call to get the historical data

+        this.plotHistoricGraph

+> You can download the zip and use the above guidelines to customize the graphs to change the visualization.

 [node.js]:http://nodejs.org
 [jQuery]:http://jquery.com